MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-1807.md

 ## Update to DPM 1807

 You can update System Center Data Protection Manager (DPM) version 1807 only from DPM 1801.
 DPM 1807 is the second release in the System Center Semi-Annual Channel (SAC).
-If you want to update to DPM 1807 from DPM 2016, you must first install DPM 1801 using the steps in the article, [Upgrade your DPM installation](../dpm/upgrade-dpm.md#setup-prerequisites).
+If you want to update to DPM 1807 from DPM 2016, you must first install DPM 1801 using the steps in the article [Upgrade your DPM installation](../dpm/upgrade-dpm.md).

 ## Update steps for DPM 1807